 - Engaged in deceptive business practices that concealed Snapchat’s addictive features.

-These lawsuits further allege that Snap intentionally designed Snapchat to maximize user engagement, particularly among adolescents and teens, despite knowing of its addictive potential, and failed to warn users of the resulting mental and physical harms.
+The lawsuits further allege that Snap Inc. intentionally designed Snapchat to maximize user engagement, particularly among adolescents and teens, despite knowing of its addictive potential, and failed to warn users of the resulting mental and physical harms.
 Plaintiffs claim that excessive Snapchat use has caused serious injuries, including depression, anxiety, insomnia, eating disorders, low self-esteem, educational interference, and exposure to cyberbullying, cyberstalking, and sexual harassment facilitated by the platform’s design.